NayanaChandrika99/tennr-trl/README.md

 # THCE – Tiny Reasoning Model for Medical Coding

 THCE is a turnkey repository for building a 135M parameter SmolLM2 model that converts free-form clinical narratives into ICD-10, CPT, and HCPCS billing codes while exposing its reasoning with `<think>` tags.
-Phase 1 (this repo) focuses on engineering deliverables: datasets, validation tooling, configuration, documentation, and tests.
-Training is deferred to Phase 2 when compute budget is available.

 ---